 Hydrothermal carbonization (HTC) is a promising technology to convert biogenic residues (agricultural residues, industrial and municipal wastes) to innovative material, energy, or environmental products.
 Its chemistry offers a huge potential to tune and control the product properties on demand and produce designer carbon materials for a variety of applications from environmental sorbents, innovative energy storage, to soil amendments.
 The liquid phase obtained during hydrothermal treatment contains a valuable source of chemicals, carbon quantum dots or can be upgraded to fuel precursors.

-This symposium will review recent developments, driven by both fundamental research and applied technology.
-Researchers from diverse disciplines ranging from chemists, material and chemical engineers, to agricultural and soil scientists are invited to submit papers.
-Companies in solid waste, wastewater treatment, as well as those in the agricultural and energy industries with feasibility studies or full-scale technological applications are also invited to present their experiences.
-The symposium will offer a platform for discussions across disciplines and between researchers and practitioners.
+This symposium reviewed recent developments, driven by both fundamental research and applied technology.
+Researchers from diverse disciplines ranging from chemists, material and chemical engineers, to agricultural and soil scientists were invited to submit papers.
+Companies in solid waste, wastewater treatment, as well as those in the agricultural and energy industries with feasibility studies or full-scale technological applications were also invited to present their experiences.
+The symposium offered a platform for discussions across disciplines and between researchers and practitioners.

-Topics covered in the symposium include, but are not limited to:
+Topics covered in the symposium included, but were not limited to:

 - Material and energetic use of HTC-products, ranging from adsorption, remediation, and nutrient recovery to solid and liquid fuel precursors as well as the use in biogas production,